Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Improving labor conditions in global supply chains.

-Requirements: Companies must adopt the FLA Workplace Code of Conduct, based on International Labour Organization standards.
+What are the Requirements: Companies must adopt the FLA Workplace Code of Conduct, based on International Labour Organization standards.
 They must implement internal monitoring systems, undergo independent assessments, and demonstrate continuous improvement in labor practices.

-Description: The Fair Labor Association (FLA) is a non-profit organization established in 1999.
+What does it mean: The Fair Labor Association (FLA) is a non-profit organization established in 1999.
 It collaborates with companies, universities, and civil society organizations to uphold workers' rights.
 FLA accredits companies' compliance programs, ensuring adherence to international labor standards.

 Link: Fair Labor Association